Fossilguy.com: Peace River Fossil Hunting - Shark Teeth and Ice Age Fossils

 Biting Insects

-Yes, there are biting flies, ticks, and other nasty bugs.
-Use bug spray.
+Yes, this is Florida, there are biting flies, ticks, and other nasty bugs.
+Please use insect repellant.

 Sun / Heat